adur1990/core-scripts/README.md

 This scripts are required for running ServalRPC in Core.
 Copy or symlink all this files to `~/.core`.

-Serval and ServalRPC has to be build with `--prefix=/home/meshadmin/serval-conf`
+Serval and ServalRPC has to be build with the same prefix and this prefix has to be set in servalrpc.py.